2019 Yorkshire Diamonds season

 The 2019 season was Yorkshire Diamonds' fourth and final season, in which they competed in the Women's Cricket Super League, a Twenty20 competition.
 The side finished fourth in the group stage, winning five of their ten matches.

 The side was captained by Lauren Winfield and coached by Danielle Hazell.
 They played two home matches apiece at Headingley Cricket Ground and Clifton Park, and one at the North Marine Road Ground.
 Following the season, women's domestic cricket in England was reformed, with the creation of new "regional hubs", with Yorkshire Diamonds replaced by Northern Diamonds, which retained some elements of the original team but represent a larger area.

 Squad

 Yorkshire Diamonds confirmed their squad on 6 August 2019.
+Chloe Tryon was initially signed as an overseas player, but was ruled out due to a knee injury before the start of the tournament and replaced by Leigh Kasperek.
 Age given is at the start of Yorkshire Diamonds' first match of the season (6 August 2019).